 * * *

-Again the beating of the drum in his ears and the horror rolling down from the north.
-The monsters behind their palisade of spears.
+Again the beating of the drum in his ears and the horror rolling down from the north behind a palisade of spears — monsters, known and unknown.
 How long was it since he last saw them in his dreams?
 Two years?
 Or three?
 At one stage, it had been almost every night…

 * * *

 “Probably.”
 He shrugged.
 “I wasn’t exactly what you’d call a keen observer.
-While this was happening, I lay sprawled among the other dead bodies, almost a corpse myself… But what they’d done was enough to put an end to the last harvest.
-The blight was over.
-The monsters returned to their lairs and the Northerners withdrew because they’d lost half their men.”
+While it was all happening, I lay sprawled like a corpse among the other corpses.
+But what they’d done was enough to put an end to the last harvest.
+The pestilence was over.
+The monsters returned to their lairs and the Northerners withdrew because they’d lost every second man.”

 “And then I woke up.
-They’d won the battle without me.
+The others had won the battle without me.
 It would have been strange not to have woken up.
-Anyway, I looked for you for many years.
-Whatever your reasons may have been, you hid yourself well.
+I looked for you for many years.
+But you hid yourself well, whatever your reasons may have been.
+I mean, I found many of the others.
 How many of our kind are left, Amma?
 You should know.”

 “Nothing’s changed in seven hundred years,” Amma said.
 “Just like nothing changed in the three hundred years before that.
-Only thirteen of the twenty-five Umbra are left.
-Five superior Umbra continue to be faithful servants and the eight inferior ones are the unfaithful ones.
-The eight Curros… I’m not surprised you survived.
+There were twenty-five and now thirteen are left.
+Five servants and eight runaways… eight Curros… I’m not surprised you survived.
 You were always the craftiest…”

 * * *

-The craftiest… The only thing his cunning had been good for was to land him in the very thick of battle.
-And yet all he was supposed to do was raise the knife and do what he and his friends had decided to do.
+The craftiest… The only thing his craftiness had been good for was to land him in the very thick of battle.
+And yet all he was supposed to do was raise the knife and do what had to be done.
 But then he got three arrows in a row—one in the stomach, one under his left collarbone and one in his right arm, pinning it to his chest.
 What went through his mind at the time?
 Her, yes… Of course, only her…

 * * *